vinicius-a-portela/esports-tournaments-manager/README.md

-# esports-tournaments-manager
+# sports-tournament-manager
-A website for managing a tournament of games
+A website for managing a sports tournament